-At my practice in Santa Monica, I perform arm lift surgery (brachioplasty) on women and men who come to my practice from the Los Angeles area because they want slimmer, firmer upper arms.
+At my practice in Beverly Hills/ West Hollywood, I perform arm lift surgery (brachioplasty) on women and men who come to my practice from the Los Angeles area because they want slimmer, firmer upper arms.
 Many people come to me after trying every arm exercise imaginable, to no avail.
 They are often embarrassed to wear sleeveless styles due to the appearance of their arms, and this can be problematic, especially here in Southern California.
 These women and men are usually thrilled to learn that an arm lift can give them the streamlined upper arms associated with youth and fitness, and that they don't have to simply accept heavy or sagging upper arms.

 If genetics, weight loss or aging have resulted in excess fat or skin in your upper arms, I would be happy to discuss your surgical options.
 Request a consultation or call my office at (310) 576-3635 to schedule your appointment.